-Aside from King’s burial ground being here, you can immerse yourself in the rich history surrounding civil rights movement through various exhibits, prominent landmarks and must-see museums within the city.
+Aside from King’s burial ground being here, you can immerse yourself in the rich history surrounding the civil rights movement through various exhibits, prominent landmarks, and must-see museums within the city.

 The stunning parks in Atlanta, such as the Centennial Olympic Park and Piedmont Park, can truly be placed side by side with the elaborate parks in Seattle.

 The city’s range of comfort food never fails to capture the hearts of visitors trying them for the first time.

 If ever you like spotting celebrities and enjoying fine things in life, Atlanta will surely be your cup of tea.

 The A-lister’s idea of fun things to do in Atlanta is easily yours for the taking.